Last updated October 4, 2023.

 It’s best for both you and your sexual partner to get tested for STIs before you are intimate.
 Remember, many people who have an STI will not experience any symptoms, and may not even know that they have one.
 That’s why getting tested and potentially treating your STI is an effective way to protect yourself and others.

-If you’re planning to be sexually active with someone for the first time or you’re experiencing symptoms characteristic of an STI, consider taking an at-home STD test for men or women for convenient and discreet results.
+If you’re planning to be sexually active with someone for the first time or you’re experiencing symptoms characteristic of an STI, consider taking an STD test kit for men or women at home for convenient and discreet results.

 Currently, there are vaccines available to protect uninfected individuals against HPV (human papillomavirus) and hepatitis B. Discussing your vaccination options with your primary care provider is the best way to help you determine whether you may benefit from vaccination.